Hazem-Atya/k8s-two-microservices-ex/README.md

 <br>
 To authenticate to the cluster, we must first download a certification from the cluster, and use it for authentication in the command line. <br>
 In azure, we can use the Azure CLI to login (and automatically download the certification). <br>
-The kubectl looks for the certify in a specific location ( /home/hazem/.kube/config ) <br> Kubectl CLI syntax: <br>
+The kubectl looks for the certification in a specific location ( /home/hazem/.kube/config ) <br> Kubectl CLI syntax: <br>
 `kubectl verb recource-type  [ the resource ]`       <br>
 •	The resource type can be: deployment (deploy), replica set (rs) , POD (pod) <br>